Attendance Reporting on EdPotential (NZ)

 Whole School Attendance Summary

-The data displayed in this section is based on half-day attendance.
+The data displayed in the Attendance section is based on half-day attendance.

 The second graph shows the proportion of students who are present for more than 90% of each term.